BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 Most probably the fuse in your fuse box serves as an overcurrent protection for a number of outlets near your brewing location.
 When selecting your element, leave some room for other small electrical applicances like a lamp or a radio for a nice time during your brewing day.
 If you plan on upgrading your mains outlet to a higher rated power, you might want to select your element accordingly.

 \*Vraag Elco: hoe sluit je een hoog vermogen element aan op een aansluiting die dat vermogen niet kan leveren?
 Voltage omlaag, trafo ervoor?
+Of bij een 3-fase element eerst maar 1-2 weerstanden aansluiten?

 ## Heating water